thancock20/computer-science-and-web-development/books/es6-beyond/notes.md

 Feature testing, even for subtle semantic behaviors like Tail Call Optimization, shifts the meta programming focus from your program to the JS engine capabilities itself.
 By knowing more about what the environment can do, your programs can adjust themselves to the best fit as they run.

 Should you meta program?
 My advice is: first focus on learning how the core mechanics of the language really work.
 But once you fully know what JS itself can do, it's time to start leveraging these powerful meta programming capabilities to push the language further!

+## Beyond ES6

+S is not done with ES6!
+Not even close.
+There's already quite a few features in various stages of development for the "beyond ES6" timeframe.
+In this chapter, we briefly looked at some of the most likely candidates to land in JS very soon.

+`async functions` are powerful syntactic sugar on top of the generators + promises pattern (see Chapter 4). `Object.observe(..)` adds direct native support for observing object change events, which is critical for implementing data binding.
+The `**` exponentiation operator, `...` for object properties, and `Array#includes(..)` are all simple but helpful improvements to existing mechanisms.
+Finally, SIMD ushers in a new era in the evolution of high performance JS.